sadsonmk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 17-hidethisword is for displaying all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+The file 18-letteronly is for displaying all lines of the file /etc/ssh/sshd_config starting with a letter.